 A: I like Mylan.
 The company has been somewhat inconsistent in its ability to deliver on its business plan in years past.
 However, it appears as though Mylan has gotten its act together.
 I think the stock is fairly attractive, though I prefer KV Pharmaceutical.

 A: We advise investors to sell Procter & Gamble.
 While we expect the company to restore some growth, I think the stock already reflects that prospect.
 PG still seems very expensive, given the company's track record.
-Rather, I would recommend Kimberly-Clark (KMB
+Rather, I would recommend Kimberly-Clark (KMB) or PepsiCo (PEP) in that arena.

 Q: What's your opinion about semiconductor stocks -- where do you see them going from here?